domeeno/zetta-dev-blog/domeenoblog/content/posts/hi.md

 And one thing that I also love besides problem solving is to share what I know with others and always help when asked for advice.

+## Epilogue

 I will keep this blog for you.
-You, who may need a solution, a case documentation to a particular problem, or you who is just into reading articles and dev rants.
+You, who may need a solution, a case documentation to a particular problem, or the ones of you who is just into reading articles and dev rants.